12 Days of December Animal Ambassadors

 For further inspiration, meet our special Miracle Medical Ambassadors from 2019…

 Baby is a 2 year old Pomeranian who arrived at the Virginia Beach SPCA in July.
 His leg was badly broken, and it had been for some time.
-This sweet pup had clearly suffered in the hands of his previous owner, and we are so glad he found his way to the VBSPCA where he was able to receive the medical care he needed.
-Medical treatment can be very costly and is often a deterrent to potential adopters.
-The VBSPCA Miracle Medical Fund is in place to help offset those costs, making adoptions possible for animals who so desperately need a second chance.
+This sweet pup had clearly suffered in the hands of his previous owner, and we are so glad he found his way to the VBSPCA where he was able to receive the medical care he needed thanks to the VBSPCA Miracle Medical Fund.

 Buck, an adorable 2 year old hound mix, suffered from a badly broken foot.
 Our clinic team assessed the situation, opting for a splint in hopes that rest and stabilization would provide the best environment for healing.
 However, Buck’s foot was very slow to heal, and staff worried he would have to lose his foot altogether.
 Fortunately, patience and compassionate care proved to be exactly what Buck needed, and his foot finally healed!
 After months of being on medical hold, Buck has been released and he is available for adoption.
 Buck has officially been at the VBSPCA since June, and he is our longest canine resident.
 The cost of care associated with Buck’s circumstances would be more than many can pay, but the Miracle Medical Fund helps offset those costs so that there is less of a burden on his adoptive family.
 If you would like to visit Buck, stop by the VBSPCA!